-Many pro se (self-represented) litigants can’t afford the services of an attorney but also can’t qualify for free legal aid.
+Many self-represented litigants can’t afford the services of an attorney but also can’t qualify for free legal aid.
 These are the working poor of Travis County.
-All pro-se litigants are now required to go to the Travis County Self Help Center before they are allowed in court.
+All self-represented litigants are required to go to the Travis County Self Help Center before they are allowed in court.
 Due to this mandate, the Self Help Center has seen a dramatic increase in the number of people seeking help.
 In response to this overwhelming need, the Austin Bar Foundation created this program to provide assistance for self-represented litigants in the uncontested civil docket.
 Volunteer attorneys are available in the Self Help Center to answer questions and help fill out forms.
 They also assist with divorces, obtaining occupational driver’s licenses, name changes and landlord/tenant issues.
 Additionally, a volunteer attorney staffs the uncontested docket courtroom to help the litigants through the courtroom process.
 CLICK HERE to learn more about the program and to volunteer.

-The Austin Bar Foundation, in conjunction with the Austin LGBT Bar Association, offers a scholarship for LGBT law students and ally students of LGBT causes.
+The Austin Bar Foundation, in conjunction with the Austin Bar’s LGBT Law Section, offers a scholarship for LGBT law students and ally students of LGBT causes.
 The purpose of the scholarship is to defray the cost of tuition for qualifying Texas law students.
 Applicants must be enrolled at a law school in Texas and must have demonstrated some commitment or contribution to the LGBT community or LGBT legal issues.
 CLICK HERE for more information and to download the application.

 The Justice Mack Kidd Fund provides financial assistance for counseling and medical treatment on a short-term basis for Austin attorneys suffering from depression or a related illness.
 Since its inception, the fund has helped more than 16 attorneys.
 Your donations truly make a difference in the lives of those facing crises.
 CLICK HERE for more information.

 Now in its seventh year, the Diversity Fellowship Program enables first and second-year law students of diverse backgrounds to participate in law firm, governmental agency, and judicial clerkships.
 The Foundation provides a stipend to the students, which is funded by charitable donations from participating firms.
 Contact Leslie Dippel with questions about the Diversity Fellowship Program.

 The Austin Bar Foundation has been awarding grants since 2012.
 Through the grant program, the Foundation furthers its mission to improve public awareness of the legal system, the administration of justice, and the delivery of legal service.
 CLICK HERE to learn more about the grant program and how to apply.